Evolutionary-Intelligence/DistributedEvolutionaryComputation/Physical-Review-Letters_PRL.md

     * Y. Shi and R. Eberhart, A modified particle swarm optimizer, in Proceedings of the IEEE International Conference on Evolutionary Computation (IEEE, Anchorage, 1998), p.
 69.
 * Guan, P.W., Sun, Y., Hemley, R.J., Liu, H., Ma, Y. and Viswanathan, V., 2022.
 Low-pressure electrochemical synthesis of complex high-pressure superconducting superhydrides.
 Physical Review Letters, 128(18), p.186001. [ [www](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.128.186001) ] ( **PSO** | **Continuous Optimization** )
   * "The crystal structures were identified by the particle swarm optimization using the CALYPSO code, with part of them already obtained in a previous Letter and additional structures reported here."
-    * The particle swarm optimization is employed for structure search, using the CALYPSO code.
     * Y. Sun, J. Lv, Y. Xie, H. Liu, and Y. Ma, Phys.
 Rev. Lett.
 123, 097001 (2019).
 * Singh, N. and van Hecke, M., 2021.
 Design of pseudo-mechanisms and multistable units for mechanical metamaterials.
 Physical Review Letters, 126(24), p.248002. [ [www](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.126.248002) ] ( **PSO** | **Continuous Optimization** )
   * "Evolutionary algorithms are eminently suited for this, and we choose here to use particle swarm optimization (PSO) due to its simplicity and ease of tuning."